-Overview Dale Mortensen (1939-2014) was an American economist and Nobel laureate, 2010.
+Abstract Dale Mortensen (1939-2014) was an American economist and Nobel laureate, 2010.
 In 1965 he joined the faculty of Northwestern University and in 1980 became professor of Managerial Economics and Decision Sciences at the Kellogg School of Management.
 Beverly Mortensen (1939- ) is a scholar of music and ancient Jewish religion.
-The Dale Mortensen and Beverly Papers fills 171 boxes, includes approximately 3.00 gigabytes of born-digital files, and spans the years 1939-2014.
+The Dale Mortensen and Beverly Papers fills 171 boxes, includes approximately 8.96 megabytes of born-digital files, and spans the years 1939-2014.

-Overview The Leon (1924-2013) and Rae (1935-2013) Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.
-Leon Moses, was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
-Rae Moses was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+Abstract Leon Moses (1924-2013), was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
+Rae Moses (1935-2013) was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+The Leon and Rae Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.

-Abstract The papers of Harold F. Williamson, Sr. fill seven boxes, and span the years 1926 to 1987.
+Abstract The papers of Harold F. Williamson, Sr. (a member of the economics faculty at Northwestern University) fill seven boxes, and span the years 1926 to 1987.
 They illustrate the process of writing business histories, from proposal to publication, and the teaching of economic history over six decades from the 1920's into the 1970's.
 These materials are divided into seven broad categories: biographical materials, education, correspondence, teaching files, speeches and presentations, associations and...

 - Names: Northwestern University (Evanston, Ill.).
 Department of Economics X